Langton49/campus_music_finder/README.md

 The following **optional** features are implemented:

-- [XX] The user can search for items by a specific attribute
+- [X] The user can search for items by a specific attribute

 The following **additional** features are implemented: